sethaj/mlibdocs/tutorials/basic_torquebox_app.md

     /tb/www-dev/dueberb.mirlyn.lib/testapp

 Again, note that while it *looks* like a directory, it's not.
 By local convention, though, you can determine that any requests to `http://dueberb.mirlyn.lib.umich.edu/testapp/` will be forwarded to Torquebox for further processing.

-Most developers already have a "test" context like the one above.
-If you don't, ask Core Services to mint you one.

 ## Step 2.
 Get your code on a test server (malt or punch)